-- Use the correct drops/medication for your eyes if you need them, and do not use ones that someone else has used.
+- Use the correct drops/medication for your eyes if you need them, and do not use any that someone else has used.

 Exercise your eyes!

 Reading, writing, using a computer, watching TV or staring at a small screen on a video game can all make your eyes feel dry and tired.

-Some doctors think that too much close work can even lead to short sightedness (myopia), which means that you can only see things clearly when you are up close to them.
+Some doctors think that too much close work can even lead to short sightedness (myopia [say: my-oh-peea]), which means that you can only see things clearly when you are up close to them.

 You can help your eyes by exercising them.
 Here are a few things you can try.